dennis1248/OpenOEM/examples/README.md

-# example configs
+# example configurations
-This folder includes a list of example configs
+This folder includes a list of example configurations

 ## Examples
 - [basic](./config.basic.json) - the default config that is included with the release